h2o/h2o/README.md

 [![Build Status](https://travis-ci.org/h2o/h2o.svg?branch=master)](https://travis-ci.org/h2o/h2o)

-H2O is a very fast HTTP server with support for HTTP/1.x and HTTP/2.
+H2O is a very fast HTTP server with support for HTTP/1.x and HTTP/2 written in C.

 It can also be used as a library.

 Supported Protocols